 Cloud Modernization and Migration Strategy

 While there are several migration strategies, the two most common migration methods amongst omics organizations are ‘lift-and-shift’ and ‘modernization-first’.
-Often, we see life sciences companies select different migration strategies across different areas of their value chain, depending on their business goals and needs.
+Often, we see life sciences companies select different large-scale cloud migration strategies across different areas of their value chain, depending on their business goals and needs.

 Amazon Web Services (AWS) offer hybrid cloud solutions to connect on-premises applications and systems to cloud storage to help reduce costs, minimize management burden, and innovate with your data.
 For example: